Master of Science in Public Health (MSPH)

-The Master of Science in Public Health is intended for those with terminal degrees (including MD, DO, DC, DDS, DVM or PhD, licensed to practice in the U.S.) who seek training in population-based research methods to support their clinical research activities.
+The Master of Science in Public Health is intended for those with terminal degrees, who seek training in population-based research methods to support their clinical research activities.
 The are two concentrations in the MSPH are Epidemiology and Behavioral Science and Health Education.

-- Behavioral Science and Health Education (36 credit hours): This concentration includes core coursework in behavioral science research methods and biostatistics, supplemented by a general course in public health or the health care system, and ethical issues in public health.
+- Behavioral Science and Health Education (36 credit hours): This concentration includes core coursework in behavioral science research methods, supplemented by a general course in public health and ethical issues in public health.

 Dual Degree Option

-The MS program is designed to give students the research skills needed to incorporate public health into their clinical research activities.
-As a requirement, students complete a research project that incorporates the principles of behavioral science and health education or epidemiology depending on the student's concentration.
+The MSPH program is designed to give students the research skills needed to incorporate public health into their clinical research activities.
+As a requirement, students complete a research project that incorporates the principles of behavioral science and health education or epidemiology, depending on the student's concentration.
 These projects allow students to prepare a manuscript of publishable quality.

 Faculty and Research

-Classes for the MS in Public Health are taught by faculty who are internationally recognized as leaders in public health practice.
+Classes for the MSPH are taught by faculty who are internationally recognized as leaders in public health research and practice.
 Our faculty have diverse research interests, including: